Employment Intensive Investment in

 The ILO is also placing emphasis on strengthening the capacity of local institutions responsible for the improvement and maintenance of PNGs transport infrastructure, introducing approaches relying to the extent possible on the use of local resources such as local entrepreneurs and communities.

-Historical InformationOn February 26, 2018, a 7.5 magnitude earthquake struck the Highlands of PNG and over half a million people were affected by (followed by strong aftershocks and a 6.7 magnitude earthquake on 8 March), causing casualties, damaging homes and key infrastructure (including airfields, bridges, community access roads, houses, power supply, telecommunications), triggering landslides, and affecting water sources.
+Historical informationIn 2018, a 7.5 magnitude earthquake struck the Highlands of Papua New Guinea, affecting more than half a million people, causing casualties, damaging homes and key infrastructure, triggering landslides and affecting water sources.
 Enga, Gulf, Hela and Southern and Western Highlands’ provinces suffered the damage, with Hela and Southern Highlands being the most affected.

-With the support provided by the Government of Japan and the ILO’s resources, ILO participated in the coordination efforts that were led by the Government’s National Disaster Centre (NDC), and was requested by its constituents to provide technical assistance in designing and implementing employment-intensive infrastructure-based livelihood recovery activities.
-The project supported the development of a longer-term employment-intensive reconstruction strategy, which also included disaster mitigation.
+With financial support from the Government of Japan and ILO internal resources, ILO participated in the coordination efforts led by the Government’s National Disaster Centre (NDC), and was requested by its constituents to provide technical assistance in the design and implementation of employment-intensive infrastructure-based livelihood recovery activities.
+The ILO also supported the formulation of a longer-term employment-intensive reconstruction strategy, which included disaster mitigation.